conneroisu/templar/backlog/tasks/task-13 - Implement-production-build-pipeline.md

 8. Create build validation and quality checks
 9. Add comprehensive testing for production builds
 10. Document production build and deployment workflows

+## Implementation Notes

+Production build pipeline implementation should include twerge optimization in the production build process to ensure minimal CSS output and optimal runtime performance.
+The pipeline should generate optimized class mappings and include twerge code generation as part of the build steps.